Does my car insurance cover me towing a trailer?

 When you are looking for a trailer insurance policy, the same general principles apply as when you are searching for a personal auto policy.

-That means you want to make time to shop around for different estimates and make sure that you are not just choosing the lowest premium out there because it’s the cheapest.
+That means you want to make time to shop around for different estimates and make sure that you are not just choosing the lowest insurance premium out there because it’s the cheapest.

 You also need to make sure that you are getting enough coverage and that you are working with a good insurance company.